sarnas15/Subway-Surfers/README.md

 7. Say thanks if you like the game and leave a review at https://chromewebstore.google.com/detail/subway-surfers-official/afanpbdmlbfmjbfofhbaaafcpmjfgfem (the developer i got the code form) 💓

+8. You can also download the browser extension if you like the game (again this extension is not mine) https://chromewebstore.google.com/detail/subway-surfers-official/afanpbdmlbfmjbfofhbaaafcpmjfgfem

 8. Enjoy 😁